A saga can be built using the SagaBuilder DSL.

 The

-operator is associative.
-This means that the following are equivalent:a.andThen(b).andThen(c)
+andThenoperator is associative.
+This means that the following are equivalent:a.andThen(b).andThen(c)and

 - Build the saga: